 Why researchers should publish their data

 Empirical work in the social sciences often uses primary data collected by researchers, or other data that is not yet publicly available.
-Researchers spend huge amounts of time and money to collect these data; yet after the publication of the paper, the data sit in their files, rarely revisited and slowly buried, unless it is published and shared.
+Researchers spend lots of time and money to collect these data; yet after the publication of the paper, the data frequently sits in their files, rarely revisited and slowly buried, unless it is published and shared.

 There has been a growing research transparency movement within the social sciences to encourage broader data publication.
 In this blog post we share some background on this movement and recent statistics, key factors for researchers to consider before publishing data, and tools and resources to support data publication efforts.